 - In Visual Studio, go to Tools –> NuGet Package Manager –> Package Manager Settings

 - General –> Package Restore – Turn ON “Automatically check for missing packages during build in Visual Studio”

-By creating the integration of the Nuget Management Packages add-in to a solution within Visual Studio, the follow files have been modified as described below and will need to be checked in.
+By creating the integration of the follow files have been modified as described below and will need to be checked in.
 The project and solution files should also be checked in after the integration.